cyberway/cyberway.documentation/devportal/application_contracts/golos_contracts/golos.ctrl_contract.md

   * a voting procedure for election of a witness;
   * determining a list of the most rated witnesses.

 The `golos.ctrl` smart contract contains settings that apply to the Golos application as a whole.
-These settings can be used to change parameters of any subsystems (for example, emission distribution between pools).
+These settings can be used to the change parameters of any subsystems (for example, emission distribution between pools).
 Other Golos application smart contracts can access the `golos.ctrl` smart contract and get these settings, percentage ratios of the funds distributed by pools, limits on battery resources.
-Also, the smart contracts can receive a list of the most rated witnesses with corresponding authority values.
+Also, the smart contracts can obtain a list of the most rated witnesses with corresponding authority values.
 This makes it possible to verify the authenticity of actions certified by witnesses.

 ## Parameters set in the Control smart contract
 The `golos.ctrl` smart contract contains a kit of the parameters.
 To configure the contract, it needs to apply the action `setparams` action.
 The list of available parameters used by the contract is as follows: